 The Purpose of the District Digital Classroom Plan (DCP) is to provide a perspective on what the district considers vital and critically important in relation to the digital learning implementation, the improvement of student performance outcomes, and how this progress will be measured.
 The plan shall meet the unique needs of students, schools and personnel in the district as required by s.1011.62 (12) (b), F.S.
 The objectives of the Digital Classroom Plan (DCP) are outlined below:

-Increase access to & utilization of digital devices in the classroom.
+Increase access to & utilization of digital devices in the classroom

 The purpose of the Professional Development for Digital Learning Grant is to provide financial assistance to eligible districts for professional development activities supporting the goals of digital learning outlined in the approved district Digital Classrooms Plan.
 The Professional Development for Digital Learning Grant project’s objectives are to establish contacts in each school who will coordinate school level collaboration on infusion of web-based digital learning resources into the classroom environment and train school staff on how to access the Learning Links tool on the Florida School Leaders (FSL) website, maintain a district work group to coordinate sharing of websites identified at the school levels with all schools in the district and submit district supported web resources for inclusion on the Learning Links section of the FSL website, identify a district representative who will serve on a statewide workgroup that will coordinate sharing among districts of information on helpful digital learning resources thru the Learning Links tool on the FSL website, demonstrations at the school site on processes that inform students and teachers on safe processes for identification and use of web-based resources and a process for the district workgroup to share information with schools and the department on sites that are deemed not appropriate for student access due to inaccurate or inappropriate content, demonstrations at school sites of the DOE Technology Integration Matrix (TIM) compatible lessons that model effective use of district selected website content to embed in student learning environments with supporting lesson plans, resources and materials and provide the demonstration lesson plans and supporting resources to the department for sharing with other districts.
 Strategic Plan: SP Priority Area E4 implementation date: July 1, 2014 – June 30, 2015

-The Polk County Assistive Technology Outreach Program is to increase access to learning and academic achievement for many of our exceptional student education (ESE) students through the use of communication devices and assistive technology.
+Polk School District received approximately $95,300.08 for the Polk County Assistive Technology Outreach Program.
+This purpose of the program is to increase access to learning and academic achievement for many of our exceptional student education (ESE) students through the use of communication devices and assistive technology.
 This program is a three prong program to expand the accessibility of assistive technology to the students in our schools.
 The first phase of the proposal includes the purchase of augmentative communication devices to be included in evaluation kits for several evaluation teams throughout our county, the second prong would create a teacher/parent lab where visual supports can be created to help students with special needs in their classroom setting and at home, and the third prong of the request is to fund the purchase of additional software and assistive technology to support our students who are struggling readers.
 The program will serve primarily ESE students, pre-school through age twenty-two, from throughout the Polk County school district.
 A county-wide as well as six school-based assessment teams will receive Augmentative and Alternative Communication (AAC) evaluation kits for use during evaluations with their students.
 The county wide Local Augmentative and Assistive Technology Team (LAT) evaluates seventy to one hundred new students each year.
 Additionally, they continue to follow previously identified students to determine if their supports are still appropriate.

 The objective of Enhancing Education Through Technology (EETT), Part II project is to increase teacher exposure to innovative classroom instructional activities that promote and support effective digital resource integration and engaged student learning.
 The project will also expand teacher and instructional program administrator involvement in the "Florida Digital Educator Program.